69 Pages Posted: 9 Mar 2017 Last revised: 1 Jan 2018

 By demonstrating that functional demands for public privacy are often expressive, this Article helps establish that public privacy is grounded in the First Amendment and covered by its robust protections.
 Discursively, directly linking public privacy performances with the well-ensconced freedom of expression may help shift societal reaction to such privacy demands from suspicion to embrace.
 Moreover, to the extent that acts of performative privacy cut across conflicts targeting racial, religious, or sexual minorities (regulation of hoodies, head veils, and gender identity are some examples), performative privacy has the potential to provide a more universal and unifying normative response to these conflicts.

-Keywords: Privacy, Resistance, Performance, Surveillance, Hoodies, Head Veils, Transgender, Gender Identity, Obfuscation, Tor, Signal, First Amendment, Symbolic Conduct, Expression, Identity Politics, Coalition Building
+Keywords: Public Privacy, Privacy, Resistance, Performance, Surveillance, Hoodies, Head Veils, Transgender, Gender Identity, Obfuscation, Tor, Signal, First Amendment, Symbolic Conduct, Expression, Identity Politics, Coalition Building

 Suggested Citation: Suggested Citation